In this post we discuss why the most important question to ask when something hurts is, now what?

 Many times however there is no discernible cause.
 Something just starts to hurt one day.

-You go to bed feeling fine and then wake up the next day with a sensation coming from a particular part of your body.
+You go to bed feeling fine and then wake up the next day with an unpleasant sensation coming from a particular part of your body.

 The first thing to establish is what level of threat this is to your health.
 A medical professional can help with this but there are some red flags not to be missed.